GeoDerp/SwayWM_Build/ThingsToDo.md

 - [ ] Upgrade Waybar with plugins and custom modules *(like weather)*
 - [x] Make sure all font awesome icons work in install
 - [ ] Learn how to make a GDM theme, and maybe even a Grub
-- [ ] Make Atom theme, upgrade UI and add plugins *(If anyone would love to make one for his rice, that would be very much appreshiated.)*
+- [ ] Make Atom theme, upgrade UI and add plugins *(If anyone would love to make one for his rice, that would be very much appreciated.)*
 - [ ] Upgrade Terminal then rice
 - [ ] Add Vim theme
-- [x] Make a propper thumbnail/gif for readme.md *(Feel free to send me a image for this if you have made one)*
+- [x] Make a proper thumbnail/gif for readme.md *(Feel free to send me an image for this if you have made one)*
-- [x] Turn Sway,wlroots,waybar,swaylock,swayidle build into a automated rpm to allow easy install,update and uninstall *(mainly for updates).*
+- [x] Turn Sway, wlroots,waybar, swaylock,swayidle build into an automated rpm to allow easy install, update and uninstall *(mainly for updates).*
 *Might use something like (open build service)[https://openbuildservice.org/] to automate the process of pulling the latest version of the git repo + the spec file and auto compile into an rpm*
 [**Update:** [BUILD PACKAGES](https://build.opensuse.org/project/show/home:GeoDerp:redflower) ]
 - [x] Figure out issue with swaylock not acceptkng password [24/2/19](https://github.com/GeoDerp/Fedora-Sway-WM-Build-/commit/5db0a8b39b4cdc83d8a9ba77414aab04889958c1)